React-Native-Camp/privateTeacher/README.md

 # privateTeacher

-## About PrivateTeacher
- PrivateTeacher is an application where you can find the right teacher for you.
+ ### PrivateTeacher is an application where you can find the right teacher for you.

 ### [Figma Prototype](https://www.figma.com/file/UiTeMtII65yVFjyhx25uxO/private-teacher?node-id=0%3A1)